What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Bite force – 145 atmospheres

-The American alligator is one of only two remaining alligator species in the world, the other being the Chinese alligator.
-Its population is about 5 million individuals, with more than 1.2 million living in Florida, the rest settled in Texas, Louisiana, North and South Carolina, Georgia and Alabama.
+The American alligator is one of only two remaining species of alligator in the world, the other being the Chinese alligator.
+Its population is about 5 million, with more than 1.2 million living in Florida, with the rest settled in Texas, Louisiana, North and South Carolina, Georgia and Alabama.
 They share this territory with crocodiles.
-Their diet consists mainly of fish, turtles and small mammals.
-In a recent National Geographic study, scientists measured the bite force of an American alligator, which was 145 atmospheres, however, it is worth considering that the study involved rather small alligators, so it is likely that the figure could be higher.
+Their diet includes mainly fish, turtles and small mammals.
+In a recent study National Geographic Scientists measured the bite force of an American alligator to be 145 atmospheres, however, it is worth considering that the study involved rather small alligators, so it is likely that the figure could be higher.

 2-1.
 Saltwater crocodile and Nile crocodile.